HOME • SEARCH • EMAIL • ABOUT

 Botany

-A coarse, branched, prickly or unarmed, erect, half-woody plant, growing to a height of 0.5 to 1 meter.
-Leaves are ovate to oblong-ovate, 10-25 cm long, hairy beneath, with shallowly lobed margins.
-Flowers are axillary, purplish, about 2.5 cm long.
-Fruit is fleshy, smooth, purple, up to 25 cm long, variable in shape, round, oblong, or cylindric-oblong.
+Talong is a coarse, usually branched, prickly or unarmed, erect, half-woody plant, growing to a height of 0.5 to 1 meter.
+Leaves are ovate to oblong-ovate, 10 to 25 centimeters long, stellate-hairy beneath, and irregularly or shallowly lobed at the margins.
+Flowers are axillary, purplish, about 2.5 centimeters long.
+Fruit is fleshy, smooth, purple, up to 25 centimeters long, extremely variable in shape, round, oblong, or cylindric-oblong.

 Distribution